Farizhnf/Fariz/README.md

-# 👋 Hellow there!
-I'm Fariz
+# 👋 Hai, I'm Fariz

 I'm passionate about **design and technology**.
 I love learning new things, adapting to challenges, and always seeking ways to grow both creatively and technically.